bijoutrouvaille/fireward/readme.md

 ### Notes on Syntax

+#### Rules version 2

+Firestore rules can operate under the old or new syntax: see https://firebase.google.com/docs/firestore/security/get-started#security_rules_version_2.

+Fireward only supports version 2, and will automatically include the setting in generated rules.

 #### Type Mapping

 Firestore rules language' primitive types don't map exactly to JavaScript, so Fireward has to convert them when generating TypeScript definitions.
 In particular: